PreCyseGroup/ST-MPC/README.md

 ## Run the simulation
 - Run the file "main.m"
 - When requested, press any button to go from the offline phase to the online phase.
-The request to press a button to contieu will appear in both the title of the current Figure and in the Comamnd Window
+The request to press a button will appear (at the end of the offline phase) in both the title of the current Figure and in the Comamnd Window

 ### Expected simulation outcome (figures)